i18next/i18next-gitbook/principles/fallback.md

 // -> "This will be shown if the current loaded translations do not have this."
 ```

-While this works and might reduce files to load it makes the management of translations a lot harder as you will need to update changes to fallback values in code and json files.
+While this works and might reduce files to load it makes the management of translations a lot harder as you will need to update changes to fallback values in code and JSON files.

 Possible - but not recommended.

 #### Missing values for existing keys

-In addition to the above, if you want missing values to fallback to the key in cases where the keys \(eg. got extracted by a code parser\) exist in your JSON translation file with empty string as value, you also need this setting:
+In addition to the above, if you want missing values to fallback to the key in cases where the keys \(e.g. got extracted by a code parser\) exist in your JSON translation file with empty string as value, you also need this setting:

 ```text
 // allow an empty value to count as invalid (by default is true)
   returnEmptyString: false
 ```

-#### calling with fallback keys
+#### Calling with fallback keys

 Calling the t function with an array of keys enables you to translate dynamic keys providing a non specific fallback value.